official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-3-2.md

-321. In late March, as agreed between Mr Blair and Mr Brown, Mr Rycroft sent Mr Brown’s Private Office a copy of the “latest version” of the Cabinet Office ‘Options Paper’ and the draft paper for publication on WMD “strictly for the Chancellor personally”.113
+321. In late March, as agreed between Mr Blair and Mr Brown, Mr Rycroft sent Mr Brown’s Private Office a copy of the “latest version” of the Cabinet Office ‘Options Paper’ and the draft paper for publication on WMD “strictly for the Chancellor personally”.[^113]

 322. The letter also drew Mr Brown’s attention to:

-*  the JIC Assessment of 27 February, ‘Iraq: Saddam Under the Spotlight’;114 and
+*  the JIC Assessment of 27 February, ‘Iraq: Saddam Under the Spotlight’;[^114] and
-*  the CIG Assessment of 15 March, ‘The Status of Iraqi WMD Programmes’.115
+*  the CIG Assessment of 15 March, ‘The Status of Iraqi WMD Programmes’.[^115]
-323. Sir David Manning told the Inquiry that the papers were “designed to prepare the Prime Minister for discussions with the President”.116
+323. Sir David Manning told the Inquiry that the papers were “designed to prepare the Prime Minister for discussions with the President”.[^116]

-324. Mr McKane told the Inquiry that he had not been directly involved in the production of the ‘Options Paper’; his focus had been on the implications of 9/11, and “there wasn’t really a great deal of capacity certainly inside the Secretariat to think seriously about Iraq”.117
+324. Mr McKane told the Inquiry that he had not been directly involved in the production of the ‘Options Paper’; his focus had been on the implications of 9/11, and “there wasn’t really a great deal of capacity certainly inside the Secretariat to think seriously about Iraq”.[^117]

-325. Mr McKane stated that, by that time it had been “clear that the US Government is shifting its sights towards Iraq and that the policy we had adopted in the spring of the previous year is not really producing the results that had been hoped for it”.118 The ‘Options Paper’ did not “express an opinion on whether we should stick with containment or a tougher form of containment or should start to shift more towards looking at regime change and military intervention”.
+325. Mr McKane stated that, by that time it had been “clear that the US Government is shifting its sights towards Iraq and that the policy we had adopted in the spring of the previous year is not really producing the results that had been hoped for it”.[^118] The ‘Options Paper’ did not “express an opinion on whether we should stick with containment or a tougher form of containment or should start to shift more towards looking at regime change and military intervention”.

-112 Minute McDonald to Ricketts, 11 March 2002, ‘Iraq’.
+[^112]: Minute McDonald to Ricketts, 11 March 2002, ‘Iraq’.
-113 Letter Rycroft to Bowman, 26 March 2002, ‘Papers on Iraq’.
+[^113]: Letter Rycroft to Bowman, 26 March 2002, ‘Papers on Iraq’.
-114 JIC Assessment, 27 February 2002, ‘Iraq: Saddam Under the Spotlight’.
+[^114]: JIC Assessment, 27 February 2002, ‘Iraq: Saddam Under the Spotlight’.
-115 CIG Assessment, 15 March 2002, ‘The Status of Iraqi WMD Programmes’.
+[^115]: CIG Assessment, 15 March 2002, ‘The Status of Iraqi WMD Programmes’.
-116 Private hearing, 24 June 2010, page 23.
+[^116]: Private hearing, 24 June 2010, page 23.
-117 Public hearing, 19 January 2011, page 33.
+[^117]: Public hearing, 19 January 2011, page 33.
-118 Public hearing, 19 January 2011, page 34.
+[^118]: Public hearing, 19 January 2011, page 34.

 444

-The Report of the Iraq Inquiry326.
-Mr McKane told the Inquiry that the Cabinet Office ‘Options Paper’:
+326. Mr McKane told the Inquiry that the Cabinet Office ‘Options Paper’:

-“… was prepared in the same kind of way as the previous one; that is a framework for the paper was produced and different elements were commissioned from different Whitehall departments … It went through a number of drafts and was finalised in early March.”119
+“… was prepared in the same kind of way as the previous one; that is a framework for the paper was produced and different elements were commissioned from different Whitehall departments … It went through a number of drafts and was finalised in early March.”[^119]

-327. Lord Wilson told the Inquiry that the initiative for the Cabinet Office paper had arisen from a discussion he had had with Mr McKane; and that it was “just a contingency”.120
+327. Lord Wilson told the Inquiry that the initiative for the Cabinet Office paper had arisen from a discussion he had had with Mr McKane; and that it was “just a contingency”.[^120]

 328. Lord Wilson could not remember the precise origins of the paper:

 “All I can tell you now is that the idea of this paper was raised … and … I thought it was timely … We had not been looking at Iraq for a while.
-We used to do regular reviews of policy on Iraq and I thought it was about time we did another … I am not sure if No.10 knew or not …” 121
+We used to do regular reviews of policy on Iraq and I thought it was about time we did another … I am not sure if No.10 knew or not …” [^121]

 329. Later in the hearing, Lord Wilson added:

 “Ever the optimist, I had rather hoped we would show the options paper to the Prime Minister or to No.10 … and get a meeting of DOP on it.
 Forlorn hope.
-I asked after a while … and I had been told that it had been wrapped up in the briefing for Crawford.”122
+I asked after a while … and I had been told that it had been wrapped up in the briefing for Crawford.”[^122]

 330. The Inquiry sought additional evidence from the two members of Mr McKane’s staff who had written the Cabinet Office paper.
 They were asked about the process for